laggingreflex/gfork/README.md

 Forking jaredhanson/passport...
 ```

-gfork also lets you specify a command to execute after cloning in the respective project dir:
+Just cloning isn't enough though, you probably have to execute some initial commands in the cloned project dir(s). gfork can handle that for you:

 ```sh
 $ gfork -NR express cookie-session passport --command="npm install"